 STUDIO 5m plus

-Affordable living space versus high building activity, densification of city centres versus increased demands for open spaces - and the discussion of these issues against the background of climate change occupied the interdisciplinary working students in the 5m+ design.
-The classic division between architecture and open space had to be overcome in order to develop holistic solutions.
-Munich's Augustenstrasse, located in the city centre, offered interesting conditions as a case study.
+Affordable housing versus high levels of construction activity, the redensification of city centres versus increased demands for open spaces – and the discussion of these issues against the backdrop of climate change was the focus of the interdisciplinary students working on the 5m+ design project.
+The aim was to overcome the traditional divide between architecture and open space in order to develop holistic solutions.
+Munich’s inner-city Augustenstraße offered interesting conditions as a case study.

-In the course of reconstruction after the end of the Second World War, the original building line was, with a few exceptions, set back by 5m in order to widen the street space.
-Today, the space gained at that time is hardly used, the street is disordered, unclear and does not follow any design concept.
+In the course of reconstruction following the end of the Second World War, the original building line was set back by 5 metres, with a few exceptions, to widen the street space.
+Today, the space gained at that time is hardly used; the street is disorderly, confusing and follows no design concept.

-By returning the set back building line to the original position (up to 5 m), rethinking the street and the open space concept, the students were able to develop concepts that provided urgently needed living space, added value for public space or the common good, and contributed to solving ecological and social challenges of the city.
+By returning the building line to its original alignment (up to 5 m), and by rethinking the street space and the open space concept, the students succeeded in developing concepts that not only provided urgently needed housing, but also offered added value for the public space and the common good, whilst contributing to solving the city’s ecological and social challenges.

 ____________________________________